Welcome to the section of the website where you can find out more about the school’s governors and the work that we do.

 Berkley School gave my daughter a great start on her educational journey and I am committed to ensuring that each child at the school has the same opportunity.
 Whilst it is essential that our pupils make good academic progress, it is also important that they leave as well rounded young people ready for the next stage of their education, something I strongly believe our close relationship with St Mary’s Church helps to develop.
 My commitment to ensuring equal opportunities for all pupils has led to me being the Lead Governor for SEND and safeguarding.

-Our Governors are responsible for the strategic direction of the school and the Headteacher and the management team run the school on a day-to-day basis.
+Our Governors are responsible for the strategic direction of the school and the Headteacher and the Senior Management Team run the school on a day-to-day basis.

 Strategic responsibilities (which are defined in law) include: